 We have chosen materials for projects such as Electro Static Discharge (ESD), high impact plastics such as PEEK, tough durable steels, specific stainless steels with higher than normal levels of constituent chemical properties, Plastic's required to operate at temperatures above 400 degrees Celsius, plastics with resistance to high acidity or high exposure to chemicals, Ceramics, Sintered and cast materials for various strength and mechanical properties.
 Aluminium Bronze for hardness and durability in bushings and gear chains.
 Aluminium grades such as HE30 for good anodizing properties, tooling plate 6160 for flatness and stability.
 Steels in ranges AISI 1020 to carbon steels in the AISI range 4140

-Accutool Ltd. work with a wide range of materials as detailed below.
-Materials are sourced with full traceability back to source and all stock is catalogued on our in house production management system.
+Accutool Ltd. works with a wide range of materials as detailed below.
+Materials are sourced with full traceability back to the source and all stock is catalogued on our in house production management system.

 We work with the following standard alloys 1050, 2014, 5083, 6082, 6061 and 7075, together with fully released L111, L113 and L115 material, rolled plate and extruded profiles.
 Our experience with these materials will enable us to work with your own designated material if not shown above.

-Stainless steel is stored separate to other steels and care is taken where required to the type of tooling and finishing used in order to minimise surface contaminants.
+Stainless steel is stored separately to other steels and care is taken where required to the type of tooling and finishing used to minimise surface contaminants.
 Typical grades of stainless steel handled include 304, 316, 303, and 309 as well as 416 and 500 series materials

 We use aluminium bronze for many applications including bearing brushes, aircraft landing gear components and marine applications, both billet and cast formed and have experience with the production of aluminium bronze components for frictional applications.

 We work mainly with Ti-6Al-4V (grade 5) although have experience with Ti-6Al-4V ELI (grade 23).
-Because of titanium's tendency to gall it is necessary to maintain sharp tools which means regular tool changes and observation.
+Because titanium tends to gall it is necessary to maintain sharp tools which mean regular tool changes and observation.
 Another common feature of titanium is its elasticity which causes chatter and requires firm holding to mitigate.
 For particular operations such as drilling, and tapping we use carbide tooling in place of steel tooling which is prone to wear and breakage and pay particular attention to low cutting speeds, fluids and constant high feed rates.

 Free machining copper (C109 & C111) like many coppers tend to demonstrate sticky machining qualities and so require appropriate cutting fluids and low cutting speeds.
 Additional problems associated with copper include chip removal from drilled holes, and staining resulting from inappropriate use of cooling fluids.
 Copper is used widely in the electrical and electronics industries as well as the water and marine industries.

-Iconel is a difficult metal to work with due to the way it work-hardens after a single pass, as such aggressive but slow cuts with a hard tool are required.
-Most of our experience is with Iconel 718 which is typically used for high temperature applications such as turbines, combuste rs, pressure vessels and heat exchange equipment.
+Inconel is a difficult metal to work with due to the way it work-hardens after a single pass, as such aggressive but slow cuts with a hard tool are required.
+Most of our experience is with Iconel 718 which is typically used for high temperature applications such as turbines, combusters, pressure vessels and heat exchange equipment.

 Polyetheretherketone (Peek) is a plastic typically used for aerospace, semiconductor and high-technology applications such as seals, insulators and wear strips.
 Although easily machined, as with many plastics thermal expansion is many times higher than metal and so localised heating is avoided.

-We have experience with the machining of both Ertalyte and Ertalyte TX, which has high wear resistance suited for the manufacture of mechanical precision part that have to sustain high loads.
+We have experience with the machining of both Ertalyte and Ertalyte TX, which has high wear resistance suited for the manufacture of a mechanical precision part that has to sustain high loads.
 Typical applications include mating surfaces in valves and mechanical housings and food equipment.